-Qualified students are admitted to the Master of Science in Nursing program upon completion of 72 prerequisite semester hours of credit or after earning a baccalaureate degree at Vanderbilt.
-Students are encouraged to write or call the Office of Admissions, 110 Godchaux Hall, (615) 322-3800 for further details of the program.
+Qualified students are admitted to the Master of Science in Nursing program upon completion of 78 prerequisite semester hours of credit or after earning a baccalaureate degree at Vanderbilt.
+Students are encouraged to write or call the Office of Admissions, 229 Godchaux Hall, (615) 322-3800 for further details of the program or e-mail VUSN-admissions@mcmail.vanderbilt.edu.